Crowdfunding Real Estate Isn’t Just For Millionaires Anymore. Could It Be For You?

 Though still in its infancy, Roderick predicts that as equity crowdfunding evolves, the industry may diversify to accommodate investors’ desires.
 Other portals like Small Change might pop up, focused on geographical regions or market segments such as multi-family homes or project quality, explains Roderick.

-Picker hopes that, as community members get the chance to participate in funding the type of projects they want to see in their neighborhoods, ordinary people will feel empowered to expand affordable housing options and make a difference in their everyday lives.
+Picker hopes that, as community members get the chance to participate in funding the type of projects they want to see in their neighborhoods.

 Says Picker, “That’s really where my heart is.”